KZDKM/Hyprspace/README.md

 #### Layout
 - `plugin:overview:panelHeight`
 - `plugin:overview:workspaceMargin` spacing of workspaces with eachother and the edge of the panel
+- `plugin:overview:reservedArea` padding on top of the panel, for Macbook camera notch
 - `plugin:overview:workspaceBorderSize`
 - `plugin:overview:centerAligned` whether if workspaces should be aligned at the center (KDE / macOS style) or at the left (Windows style)
 - `plugin:overview:hideBackgroundLayers` do not draw background layers in overview